troclaux/notes/sql.md

 ### HAVING

-The `HAVING` clause is similar to the `WHERE` clause, but it operates on groups after they've been grouped, rather than rows before they've been grouped.
+The `HAVING` clause is similar to the `WHERE` clause, but it operates on groups after they've been grouped, rather than rows before they've been grouped

 ## Subqueries

 Use `IN` when the subquery may return one or more values.
-This operator checks if a value matches any value in a list and is suitable for one-to-many comparisons.
+This operator checks if a value matches any value in a list and is suitable for one-to-many comparisons

 ```sql
 SELECT id, song_name, artist_id